How to Play Pictionary Game Rules Guide

-Remove the category cards from the Adult Card Deck and place it in a Card Box.
-Place the Junior Card Deck in the other Card Box.
+• Remove category cards from Adult Card Deck, place in Card Box.

-Each team gets a pencil, category card and a colored playing mover (placed on the Start Square).
+• Each team gets a pencil, category card, and colored playing mover (on Start Square).

 Each team’s mover is placed on the start square